Thank you for stopping by the Best Interest.

 Recruiting more Best Interest boat-builders

 Noah was on his ark, and the rain was pouring down.
 The valleys were flooded, the peaks were next, and surely most of the beasts had already perished.
 Noah had prepared for this, and he was safe.
 But…

 Do you think Noah was happy?
 Do you think he was dancing and celebrating his own position, high and dry?
 I doubt it.

-Instead, Noah was probably wondering what he could have done to convince the others to save themselves.
-How should he have spread the word?
-Where were the other boats?
+Instead, Noah was probably wondering what he could have done to convince the others to build their own arks.
+How could he have spread the word more effectively?
+Why hadn’t he been able to recruit other boat-builders?

 It was a disaster; Noah’s position didn’t change that fact.